safurrier/ai-sleepwalker/docs/index.md

 - **Path validation** - prevents directory traversal attacks
 - **Local option** - use Ollama for privacy-sensitive environments

-## Development Status
+## Project Status

-**Currently in active development using TDD**
+**Currently in active development**

-The core functionality is being built following test-driven development.
-See the [Getting Started](getting-started.md) guide if you want to contribute or run from source.
+The AI Sleepwalker is functional and ready to explore your filesystem!
+Core features are working well, with new experience modes and improvements being added regularly.

 ## Future Experience Modes